rfangit/rfangit.github.io/_posts/2025-05-11-optimal_flow_matching.md

 - It memorizes the training data.
 As $t \rightarrow 1$, the velocity points directly to the closest data point (as the softmax penalizes more distant points).
 As a result, it only generates points at $t = 1$ that exist in the training data.

-Despite this, such a formula may be helpful in interpreting how denoising generative models behave.
+Despite this, such an algorithm may be helpful in interpreting how denoising generative models behave.
 For example, at $t = 0$, all our data points become identical and models always move to the mean of the training data, which can be easily confirmed.
 As $t \rightarrow 1$, our flows begin to distinguish different data points and more fine features become pronounced.

 ## Examples With Code